Nitz2611/TextUtils/README.md

 If you would like to contribute to this project, please open an issue or create a pull request with your proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Thanks to Lorem Ipsum for providing placeholder text.

 ---